anetaszynal/currency-office-react/README.md

 # Simple currency converter

-My simple currency converter allows you to calculate how much you would get if you exchanged one currency for another based on an exchange rate taken from the ECB
+My currency converter allows you to calculate how much you would get if you exchanged one currency for another based on an exchange rate taken from the ECB.
+I created this converter during the course by YOUCODE.

 ## Where can I find this converter?